CounterpartyXCP/Documentation/counterwallet_doc.rst

 -  Chapter 1: What is it and how do I get started?

-   -  `How to buy XCP and Counterparty-listed tokens/assets`_
+   -  How to buy XCP and Counterparty-listed tokens/assets: :doc:`tutorials`

 -  Chapter 2: Common operations